plotly/public-health/tutorials/ihme-dashboard.md

 ##### 2.2.4.
 Layout
 Next, navigate to the *Layout* tab to set the margins.
-Navigate to the *Margins and Padding* box and enter the values **0, 0, 0, 0, 0**, respectively.
+In the *Margins and Padding* box, enter the values **0, 0, 0, 0, 0**, respectively.

 ##### 2.2.5.
 Color Bars